The genuine HPSIsvc.exe file is a software component of HP Smart Install by Hewlett-Packard Company.

 Description: HPSIsvc.exe is not essential for the Windows OS and causes relatively few problems.
 The HPSIsvc.exe file is located in the C:\Windows\System32 folder.

 The program is not visible.
 HPSIsvc.exe is not a Windows core file.
-The file is certified by a trustworthy company.
-The HPSIsvc.exe file is a Verisign signed file.
+The file is a Verisign signed file.
+The file has a digital signature.
 Therefore the technical security rating is 29% dangerous.

 Recommended: Identify HPSIsvc.exe related errors

 If HPSIsvc.exe is located in a subfolder of C:\Windows, the security rating is 56% dangerous.
 The file size is 94,208 bytes.
-There is no description of the program.
-The file is an unknown file in the Windows folder.
+There is no information about the author of the file.
+HPSIsvc.exe is an unknown file in the Windows folder.
 The program has no visible window.
-The file is not a Windows core file.
+The HPSIsvc.exe file is not a Windows core file.

 Important: Some malware disguises itself as HPSIsvc.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the HPSIsvc.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.